Skip to Content

 Your Defense Trusted by Cobb County Residents

-At Smith, Schnatmeier, Dettmering & Kilgo, LLP, we understand the seriousness of facing manslaughter charges and the profound impact it can have on your life.
+At Smith, Schnatmeier, Dettmering & Kilgo, LLP, we understand the seriousness of facing manslaughter charges and the profound impact they can have on your life.
 Our Cobb County-based law firm is here to offer unwavering support and skilled legal representation tailored to your needs.

 With our team’s extensive experience, which includes former District Attorneys, we leverage their insider understanding of the legal process to build robust defense strategies.
 We are committed to maintaining open communication, ensuring our clients are well-informed and confident throughout the legal proceedings.